How to wash dark clothes?

-How to wash dark clothes?
-There's one laundry rule you should never break: Always wash dark clothes separately, and in cold water.
+There's one laundry rule for dark clothes you should never break: Always wash them separately, and in cold water.

 The less time dark clothes are soaking in soapy water, the better chance they have for staying that way.